patrickfrey/mewa/doc/faq.md

 ### How to implement lambdas?

-In the example **language1**, I similarly declared lambdas as generics.
-The node with the code of the lambda is traversed when referenced after the assignment of the parameters as an alias of the arguments passed.
-Because the scope of the lambda is not a subscope of the caller, the declaration type of the caller argument is assigned as an alias to the lambda parameter to make it accessible in the scope of the lambda code.
+In the example **language1**, lambdas are declared like generics.
+The node with the code of the lambda is traversed when referenced after the assignment of the parameters.
+Because the scope of the lambda is not a subscope of the caller, every parameter creates a type with the name of the lambda parameter and the constructor of the type instance passed.
+A reduction is defined to the parameter type.

+Because of the multiple uses of the same scope as in generics, lambdas have to define free variables with a context type created for each instance.

 <a name="cLibraryCalls"/>